mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Membership knowledge

-Group membership is itself sensitive information and MLS is designed so that neither the DS nor the AS need have static knowledge of which clients are in which group.
+Group membership is itself sensitive information and MLS is designed so drastically limit the amount of persisted metadata.
+However, large groups often require an infrastructure which provides server fanout.
+In the case of client fanout, the destinations of a message is known by all clients, hence the server usually does not need this information.
 However, they may learn this information through traffic analysis.
-For instance, in a server side fanout model, the DS learns that a given client is sending the same message to a set of other clients.
+Unfortunately, in a server side fanout model, the DS can learn that a given client is sending the same message to a set of other clients.
 In addition, there may be applications of MLS in which the group membership list is stored on some server associated with the MS.

+While this knowledge is not a break of authentication or confidentiality, it is a serious issue for privacy.
+In the case where metadata has to be persisted for functionality, it SHOULD be stored encrypted at rest.

 ### Membership and offline members